callum-oakley/blog/content/posts/pi-hole.md

 ## Basic Raspberry Pi setup

-1. Insert the <span class=sc>sd</span> card in to your Pi, plug in your keyboard and monitor, and only then hook it up to the power supply.
+1. Insert the <span class=sc>sd</span> card into your Pi, plug in your keyboard and monitor, and only then hook it up to the power supply.
 2. You should be greeted with the <span class=sc>noobs</span> installer.
 Connect to wifi and then follow the prompts to install Raspbian (or maybe Raspberry <span class=sc>os</span> now since the name changed recently).
 3. Follow the post install guide that pops up when you arrive at the desktop for the first time to configure language, wifi, etc.